Deputy Joseph McQuaid is teaching the 10-week program in seven schools in fifth, seventh and 10th grades.

 “I want them to know they don’t have to stay on a bad path.
 They can actually go to a different area and do better and become productive citizens,” McQuaid said.

 Class photo from the New Jersey D.A.R.E.
-Officer Training (DOT) held April 18 to 29, 2022 at the Somerville Elks Training Center.
-This DOT graduated thirty-one (31) new D.A.R.E. officers, and generated four (4) new D.A.R.E. programs.
+Officer Training (DOT) held March 6 to 17, 2023 at the Somerville Elks Training Center in Bridgewater.
+This DOT certified twenty (20) new D.A.R.E. officers, and generated five (5) new D.A.R.E. programs.

 Copyright © 2022 D.A.R.E.
 America.
 All Rights Reserved.